the password manager

 sync or export

 Free: store locally in IndexedDB, or point at your own Nostr relay / HTTP blob URL.
-Paid: one-time 210k sats for vault.ochk.io cloud sync — for one Bitcoin identity, forever.
+Paid: 7,000 sats / month or 70,000 sats / year over Lightning for vault.ochk.io cloud sync — one OrangeCheck identity, prepaid, no card on file.

 - [04]